RHS Chelsea Retrospective: A day in the life of a RHS judge

-My role at RHS Chelsea Flower Show
+My Role at RHS Chelsea Flower Show

 All exhibitors at RHS Chelsea – from the show garden designers to junior entrants – are eligible to win an award for their display.
 Exhibitors are split into several award categories and my role is to judge the tradestands section.

-Every year a panel of assessors is assembled, each bringing various skills and expertise to the table from their individual professions, which range from visual merchandising to product design and development.
+Every year, a panel of assessors is assembled, each bringing various skills and expertise to the table from their individual professions, which range from visual merchandising to product design and development.
 With a background in garden building design and having spent many years creating and exhibiting displays at various shows, I was approached by the RHS to become an assessor, eventually becoming the Chairman of Assessing.

 As Chairman, I work with the RHS tradestands management team in overseeing the entire assessment process.
 It’s our responsibility to guide the panel in terms of the criteria they should be judging against and the types of things they should be looking for in an exhibit, to make sure there is consistency and fairness.
 The exhibits vary greatly in size, so at first it can be quite difficult to judge a small stand against the same standards as a much larger exhibit – we assist the panel members in mastering this ability.

-Monday 23rd May – Tradestand Assessment Day
+Tradestand Assessment Day

 Assessors have the opportunity to informally view all tradestands on the Sunday prior to the show opening, to get a feel for the general standard.
 This often means stands are unfinished, however the panel must not take this into consideration.
 It’s wonderful to experience those final few hours of preparation behind the scenes, when last minute details and finishing touches are being put in place, when the exhibitors have done all they can, having transformed what was previously an empty space into a stunning visual display.

-9.15am Assessment begins!
-The panel is split into four groups who work their way around the exhibitor stands.
+9.15am Assessment began!
+The panel split into four groups working their way around the exhibitor stands.
 The show is set over 11 acres so the day involves a lot of walking – comfortable shoes and a sun hat (or sometimes an umbrella!) are a must!
 We look for a number of features in each stand – have imaginative ideas been used?
 Has an original and innovative approach been taken?
 Does the stand stimulate the viewer’s imagination?
 Attention is also paid to the presentation and finish of the exhibit, whether the build is of a good quality, as well as practical considerations such as whether the stand is clear and safe.

 At approximately 1:00pm we break for lunch (if time allows!) and regroup to discuss our findings and what we’ve seen so far, before resuming our assessing in the afternoon.

-2.30pm Re-fuelled, judging recommences into the afternoon.
-In total, we assess over 260 stands, from wellington boots and greenhouses to flower seeds and garden sculptures, making for an extremely interesting and varied day.
+2.30pm Re-fuelled, judging recommenced into the afternoon.
+In total, we assessed over 260 stands, from wellington boots and greenhouses to flower seeds and garden sculptures, making for an extremely interesting and varied day.
 A keen eye for detail, an awareness of current trends and, above all, a passion for the industry are required by both the exhibitors and judging panel – this is what makes the show so spectacular every year.

-The moment I will always remember
+The moment I will always remember…

 The moment I will always remember is awarding a 5 Star Award to an exhibitor who had created a fabulous tradestand in a very restricted space.
 She had been hugely creative with her very small stand area, and produced a display of extremely high quality.
 She promptly burst into tears and declared the award to be more important to her than actually selling over the coming week.

-What I love about my role as Chairman is seeing certain tradestands improve year on year.
+What I loved about my role as Chairman is seeing certain tradestands improve year on year.
 The main reason for assessing at the flower shows is to reward those who have created excellent tradestands, but also to encourage others to improve.
 Seeing the overall standards rise each year is ultimately hugely rewarding.